 Unleash your inner ape at one of the largest zip line and treetop adventure courses in North America.
 Whatever your age or perceived ability, you’ll find multiple ways to get your adrenaline pumping here.
 The eight zip line canopy tour, for instance, takes you through the treetops, over a limestone cliff face and 70 feet over the Jones Creek Marsh.
 The adventure courses lead you through bridges, swings, nets and zip lines as you move from one treetop platform to the next.
 And the Treewalk Village is a series of treehouses connected with elevated walkways.
 This is also home to the first permanent accessible zip line in Canada for those with special needs.
-Check out this Great Waterway story for 8 things to know before you go.
+Check out this blog post for 8 things to know before you go.

 1278 Thousand Islands Parkway, Mallorytown

 2. Skydive Gananoque

 It’ll be tough to find a more adrenaline-pumping experience in the region than this one.
 And since Skydive Gananoque has been around since 1971, you can be sure these folks not only know how to make it a memorable experience but a safe one, too, whether it’s your first time throwing yourself out of a plane or your thousandth.
 Plus, since you’ll be free-falling high above Gananoque, you’ll get one of the two best views of the Thousand Islands.
 The motto here: “We believe that jumping out of an airplane isn’t just about throwing yourself at a planet; it’s about being part of a society that doesn’t back down when they call us crazy.”
 So go on, be crazy.

 258 Airport Road, Gananoque